heymanshudeepSingh/success_center/documents/setup.md

 Instructions for setting up this project for first time use.
 This documentation is mostly intended for a local/development setup, not a server/production setup.

-If desired, there is a "first_time_setup" script under the `scripts/installers/` folder.
-This script will automatically walk you through all the below setup, taking care of most of it for you.
+**NOTE**: There is a "first_time_setup" script under the `scripts/installers/` folder.
+This script should automatically walk you through all the below setup, taking care of most of it for you.
+This documentation is mostly provided in the event that the script errors out, or your OS of choice is not yet supported by said scripts.

 ## Setting Up Python
-This Project runs on Python and Django. it should be able to run on any Python version 3.6 or higher.
+This Project runs on Python and Django.
+Currently, it should be able to run on any Python version 3.6 or higher.

 ### Installing Python
 #### Installing Python for Ubuntu 16.04 or Earlier